Saturday, July 18, 2015

 Image credits:

-Headstart northern red-bellied cooter hatchling is one of over 100 red-bellied hatchlings released into DFW (Massachusetts Department of Fisheries and Wildlife) Burrage Pond Wildlife Management Area in Hanson, Plymouth County, southeastern Massachusetts, during Celebrate Turtles, May 27, 2011; MassWildlife's Red-bellied Cooter Headstart program, begun in 1984, pairs with foster institutions to care for hatchlings prior to safe release into the wild; photo by Bill Byrne/MassWildlife: U.S. Fish and Wildlife Service Northeast Region (U.S. Fish and Wildlife Service -- Northeast Region), Public Domain, via Flickr @ https://www.flickr.com/photos/usfwsnortheast/5860912885/
+Headstart northern red-bellied cooter hatchling is one of over 100 red-bellied hatchlings released into DFW (Massachusetts Department of Fisheries and Wildlife) Burrage Pond Wildlife Management Area in Hanson, Plymouth County, southeastern Massachusetts, during Celebrate Turtles, Friday, May 27, 2011; MassWildlife's Red-bellied Cooter Headstart program, begun in 1984, pairs with foster institutions to care for hatchlings prior to safe release into the wild; photo credit Bill Byrne/MassWildlife: U.S. Fish and Wildlife Service Northeast Region (U.S. Fish and Wildlife Service -- Northeast Region), Public Domain, via Flickr @ https://www.flickr.com/photos/usfwsnortheast/5860912885/

 For further information: